 Let x be the time it takes a randomly selected student to commute from home to the university.
 Then, x can assume any value in the interval 15 to 60 minutes.
 This interval contains an infinite number of values that are uncountable.

-In this unit, we will first learn about continuous random variable.
-Then, the rest of the unit will focus on the normal distribution which is a specific case of continuous random variables.
+To really understand what a normal distribution is, it is really important to understand what a continuous probability distribution is.
+In this unit, you will first learn about the probability distribution of continuous random variable.
+Then, the rest of the unit will focus on the normal distribution, which is in fact a specific case of continuous probability distribution.
+Do not miss the last topic in this unit about normal distribution word problems!